edgexfoundry/device-sdk-go/example/README.md

 A Provision Watcher contains the following fields:

 `Identifiers`: A set of name-value pairs against which a new device's ProtocolProperties are matched
-`BlockingIdentifiers`: An additional set of name-value pairs which if matched, will block the addition of a newly discovered device
+`BlockingIdentifiers`: An additional set of name-value pairs that, if matched, will block the addition of a newly discovered device
 `ProfileName`: The name of a DeviceProfile which should be assigned to new devices which meet the given criteria
 `ServiceName`: The name of a DeviceService which the ProvisionWatcher should be applied on
 `AdminState`: The initial Administrative State for new devices which meet the given criteria